 Delhi India Travel Guide

 Delhi has a history spanning over a thousand years, making it one of the world's oldest continuously inhabited cities.
 From the mythological Indraprastha to the powerful Sultanates and the grand Mughals, Delhi served as a capital for many rulers.
 The British Raj also established its administrative center here, designing much of New Delhi.
-This rich past means you will find monuments, forts, and ruins from different eras scattered all over the city, each telling a piece of India's story.
+This rich past indicates you will find monuments, forts, and ruins from different eras scattered all over the city, each telling a piece of India's story.
 This deep historical foundation shapes Delhi's identity and provides endless opportunities for exploration.

 Delhi has a stark contrast between the old and the new, the chaotic and the calm.
 The city serves as a starting point for many northern Indian exciting experiences, offering a comprehensive introduction to the country's diverse culture and traditions.